73A73X/kryptoproju/README.md

 - Navbar
 - Homepage
 - Charts (Data and widgets provided by Tradingview.com)
-- Cryptocurrencies (Data from RapidAPi backend)
+- Cryptocurrencies (Data from RapidAPi to backend)
-- Exchanges (Data from RapidAPi backend)
+- Exchanges (Data from RapidAPi to backend)
-- News (Data from RapidAPi backend)
+- News (Data from RapidAPi to backend)

 Backend data is fetched from the RapidApi:
 - (Apikeys, querys, endpoints)